 All businesses must get air moving when people are inside, to reduce the risk of COVID-19 transmission.
 Choose a method depending on what you can do at your business.

-All indoor businesses open to the public must post a checklist for visitors to see.
+If you have indoor areas open to the public, you must post a checklist for visitors to see.

 Check your HVAC system

 Work with building engineering or maintenance staff before you work on a mechanical ventilation system.